mrguen/SpareAlim/readme.md

 Now all this sounds incoherent.
 I would like low noise for sensitive applications like audio amplifiers but I don't want to waste 100W in heatsinks etc... it since I have many outputs, I think I will make an hybrid power supply, that is

 * One symmetrical output.
-Using the 13,5v ñ 0 ñ 13,5V It could produce a variable dual rail using LDO (low noise) regulators up to +/- 12V.
+Using the 13,5v ‚Äì 0 ‚Äì 13,5V It could produce a variable dual rail using LDO (low noise) regulators up to +/- 12V.
 Since this power will be low noise I would also like to use it as single supply when needed.
 * One single output.
-Using the 10V ñ 0 ñ 10V.
+Using the 10V ‚Äì 0 ‚Äì 10V.
 But I think I might need more than 20V.
 So for this one I consider using a sepic circuit to produce any voltages between 0 and let say 48V.
 This one will be quite noisy but will probably be usefull in many situations.
 * One fixed 5V low power using a small SMPS chip
 * One fixed 3,3V low power  using a small SMPS chip